Maya-Claveau/pp3-snakequiz/README.md

 ## **Technology Used**
 ### **Language**
-<p>This is a command-line application built purely using python as the main programming language</p>
+This is a command-line application built purely using **python** as the main programming language

 ### **Tools**
 - [Github](https://github.com/) for store and version control of the code